Step 1 – mapping the concepts

 • A quote

-An hour and hundreds of ideas later, we arrived at a synthesis
+An hour and hundreds of ideas later, we reached at a synthesis

 Example of the Impact value: